 For instance, the phrase "My favorite vacation was the summer of 1995 - I visited 3 different countries!” could turn into a password that looks like “MFVwtso1995-Iv3DC!”

 You could have the most secure network in the world and your employees could render it ineffective with poor Internet practices.
 Your employees are your company's greatest asset and, unfortunately, its greatest liability.

 Cyber security training shows your employees best practices to keep company data safe and minimize network breaches.
 Employees can be educated on Internet best practices and how to detect phishing emails, among other topics.

 This training decreases the likelihood that your employees will click a link or fall for a scam that could lead to a network breach or cyber attack.

-If you are looking for a massive upgrade to your network's security, consider hiring a managed IT services provider, a third party cyber security company that manages and maintains your network for you.
+If you are looking for a massive upgrade to your network's security, consider hiring a managed IT services provider (also known as an MSP).

-They can help you build a custom security solution that minimizes downtime and evolves to keep up with the constantly shifting tactics of hackers.
-The cyber threat landscape is constantly evolving - don't let your cyber security infrastructure stay static.
+An MSP's cyber security tactics extend beyond just data protection.
+They work with you to build a custom network security solution that minimizes downtime and evolves to keep up with the constantly shifting tactics of hackers.